KingLearned/ChatMore-App/README.md

 -   Sending, editing and deleting of any message

 ## Task and How To Use The App
-You can visit the App Online @<a href="wwww.chatmoreapp.onrender.com">wwww.chatmoreapp.onrender.com</a>
+You can visit the App Online @(https://chatmoreapp.onrender.com)
 -   Create an a user if you have none || Login after creating a user
 -   Add Friends from "community"
 -   Start conversiation with friends or chat with friends in a group